Last Updated on March 15, 2021

 This cost $2.49 at the time of publication for a 1-oz. box of 20 tea bags individually packaged in plastic wrappers.
 Ingredients are organic white tea, organic hibiscus flowers, organic lemongrass, natural flavors, organic pomegranate extract, organic natural orange flavor, and organic natural lemon with other natural flavors.
 This tea is a product of Canada and is certified organic by Quality Assurance International.

 The pomegranate gives this tea a slight tart taste, and it’s a good option if you enjoy fruity tea.
+I don’t think this tea has as much flavor as some other teas, though, and it’s probably my least favorite of all the TJ’s teas I’ve tried so far.

 Trader Joe’s has a pretty diverse array of tea options (certainly more than its distant cousin, Aldi), and they all taste indistinguishable, to us, from their name-brand counterparts in other stores, be it Twinings or Bigelow.
 If you like tea and you want a ready selection, TJ’s may be your cup.